Disasters Emergency Committee: Notable DEC appeals

 Between January and July 2010, the DEC appealed for donations following the 2010 Haiti earthquake, raising a total of £107 million.

 On 22 January 2009, the BBC declined a request from the DEC to screen an appeal to raise money to aid relief efforts for victims of conflict in the Gaza Strip, as they felt supporting the appeal would effectively mean the BBC taking a political stance on the Gaza conflict.
 This decision was the object of considerable controversy within the BBC as it is the only time the BBC is known to have refused such a request from the DEC; the 2009 Gaza appeal in question was screened by Channel 4 and ITV and raised £8.3m.
 Since then, the BBC has broadcast other DEC aid appeals for people in Gaza, without similar controversy.
 The DEC August 2014 Gaza appeal shown by the BBC helped to raise £16m over two years.

 On the launch of its appeal in October 2017 for Rohingya refugees fleeing Myanmar to Bangladesh, the UK Government pledged to double public donations up to £3 million.
 Similarly, a pledge to match public donations up to £20 million was made by the UK Government in 2022 in response to the Russian invasion of Ukraine.

+In 2024, an attempted DEC appeal for humanitarian aid to address the Gaza humanitarian crisis during the Israeli invasion of the Gaza Strip was delayed by the BBC, with some reporting this was due to fears a backlash from supporters of Israel in its war with Hamas.

 Notable fundraising events for the Ukraine Humanitarian Appeal

 In March 2022, Royal Ballet star Ivan Putrov directed Dance For Ukraine alongside Romanian ballet dancer Alina Cojocaru.
 The event took place at the London Coliseum on 19 March and raised £140,000 for DEC's Ukraine Humanitarian Appeal.

 On 29 March 2022, Concert for Ukraine took place at Resorts World Arena in Birmingham and it aired on ITV.
 It was presented by Capital FM presenter Roman Kemp, Marvin Humes and Emma Bunton.
 ITV pledged people to donate to DEC's Ukraine Humanitarian Appeal.
-Artists included Snow Patrol, Tom Odell, Ed Sheeran and Camilla Cabello and the show ran for two hours.
+Artists included Snow Patrol, Tom Odell, Ed Sheeran and Camila Cabello and the show ran for two hours.
 More than £13.4 million was donated by midday the day after the concert.

 Member charities of the Disasters Emergency Committee

-As of December 2021, the committee's member organisations are:
+As of November 2024, the committee's member organisations are: